 Solitary rectal ulcer syndrome

 Solitary rectal ulcer syndrome is a condition that occurs when one or more open sores (ulcers) develop in the rectum.
-The rectum is a muscular tube that's connected to the end of your colon.
+The rectum is a muscular tube connected to the end of your colon.
 Stool passes through the rectum on its way out of the body.

 Solitary rectal ulcer syndrome is a rare and poorly understood disorder that often occurs in people with chronic constipation.
 Solitary rectal ulcer syndrome can cause rectal bleeding and straining during bowel movements.
-Despite its name, sometimes more than one rectal ulcer occurs in solitary rectal ulcer syndrome.
+Despite the name, sometimes more than one rectal ulcer occurs in solitary rectal ulcer syndrome.